RoboCupAtHomeJP/Rule2023/rules/OPL/gr_en.md

 ### Restart

 In RCJ2023, teams are allowed to restart as many times as they want within the time limit.
-However, the points earned until the restart point will be reduced to half.
+However, the points earned right after the restart will be reduced to half.

 If the robot is holding an object during a restart, the team can choose whether to keep it or release it.
 Objects released will be stored outside the arena and cannot be used again until the end of the task.